Eloitor/Eloitor/README.md

 # Hi there! ✨

-I collected some links form the web.
+I collected some links from the web.

 ## Jokes :)
 xkcd: https://xkcd.com/